3 May 2016 – The Old Man just wasn’t in the mood for visitors…

-The iconic rock, which stands proudly on a hill in the Trotternish peninsula had long been on my wish list of places to see, so when the opportunity arrived to visit the Isle of Skye I was convinced that a meeting with the Old Man of Storr would turn out to be the highlight of our entire trip to Scotland.
+Standing proudly on a hill in the Trotternish peninsula, the iconic rock had long been on my wish list of places to see, so when the opportunity arrived to visit the Isle of Skye I was convinced that a meeting with the Old Man of Storr would turn out to be the highlight of our entire trip to Scotland.

 However, things weren’t so easy.
 We woke up early on the first day, arriving at the base of the hill just before sunrise.
 As it turned out, it was an incredibly grey morning…looking up at the hill from the carpark, it was all very dark and ominous.
 The Old Man did make a brief appearance, though it wasn’t long before he retreated back into the encircling clouds.

 It was as if there was a real old man there, telling us to go away.
-I can just picture him…tall, thin and wiry, with crazed eyes, long grey hair, an equally long and matted beard, wearing nothing but rags, flinging rocks at strangers as they approached (or quite possibly goat poop…there were a few goats on the hill).
+I can just picture him…tall, thin and wiry, with crazed eyes, long grey hair, an equally long and matted beard, wearing nothing but rags, flinging rocks at strangers as they approached (or quite possibly sheep poop…there were a few sheep on the hill).

 That’s okay, I said to my wife, we have some time, let’s come back tomorrow.